You don't want a long drawn-out court battle

 Once all of the items are resolved, I draft a Memorandum of Understanding (MOU).
 I ask that each party carefully review the MOU and make sure I captured everything accurately and nothing else needs to be discussed.
 Once both parties agree to the document, I provide a final version.

-For your legal document preparation, I can refer you to an attorney that I work with regularly or you are welcome to choose your attorney.
+For your legal document preparation, I can refer you to an attorney that I work with regularly or you are welcome to choose your own attorney.
 If you prefer, you can prepare your documents yourselves but I always encourage clients to at least have an attorney review them.

 Once your court documents are prepared, you can have them filed with the court by your attorney or you can file them with the court directly.